27 April 2016

 Peter Kemble settled at New Brunswick, New Jersey, where he entered into a successful business.
 Afterwards he purchased land near Morristown, where he built a timber frame house, “Mount Kemble” in 1755, and lived here until his death on February 23rd, 1789, at the great age of 85.
 The estate stood as a proud outpost of the mercantile-landowning community of New Jersey.
 Well read in the Classics, he was known to possess a fine library, and owned a number of slaves.

 On a visit to Boston, Thomas Gage commissioned John Singleton Copley to paint his portrait in 1768-9 (you can read more about this portrait in a separate article here).
 While it is a largely formulaic composition, Gage was valuable patron for Copley.
 This portrait hanging in the Gage’s home in Broad Street in New York advertised the artist’s talents.
 Indeed Captain John Small of Gage’s staff wrote to Copley in 1769, that the canvas was ‘universally acknowledg’d to be a very masterly performance, elegantly finish’d and a most striking Likeness; in short it has every property that Genius, Judgement and attention can bestow on it.’
-In 1770 Thomas shipped this portrait back to England, where he also helped to establish Copley’s reputation. ‘….The Generals Picture was receiv’d at home with universal applause and Looked on by real good Judges as a Masterly performance.
+In 1771 Thomas shipped this portrait back to England, for inclusion in the Royal Academy exhibition, which helped establish Copley’s reputation. ‘….The Generals Picture was receiv’d at home with universal applause and Looked on by real good Judges as a Masterly performance.
 It is placed in one of the Capital Apartments of Lord Gage’s House in Arlington Street; and as a test of its merit it hangs between Two of Lord and Lady Gages, done by the celebrated Reynolds, at present Reckon’d the Painter laureate of England’ It was his elder brother, the second Viscount, who purchased Thomas’s commissions as he rose through the ranks, and constantly pressed for the advancement in his career.

 The Gages subsequently commissioned a companion portrait of Margaret.
 At first, Copley was reluctant to come to New York, he was occupied building a house in Boston.
 However, he was persuaded to come on the promise that in addition to Margaret, numerous commissions would be secured, organized by Stephen Kemble.
 In April 1771 Stephen send a short list of subscribers to Copley: at the top of the list was a commission for two 40 x 50 inch portraits of his sister, Margaret.
 Copley commenced Margaret’s portrait on June 17, 1771, within three days of his arrival in New York.
 The artist felt that his success in New York depended upon this portrait and indeed, in the instance of the Timken Museum canvas, this is quite unlike anything he had painted in Boston.
 The artist proudly wrote to Henry Pelham on November 6, 1771 ‘I have done some of my best portraits here, particularly Mrs. Gage’s, which has gone to Exhibition.
 It is I think beyond Compare the best Lady’s portrait I ever Drew; but Mr. Pratt says of it, It will be flesh and Blood these 200 years to come, that every Part and line in it is Butifull (sic.), and that I must get my Ideas from Heaven.’
 Copley’s treatment of chiaroscuro is indeed a notable feature in this portrait, which is quite unparalleled in terms of his New England period in its sophistication.
 While he has clearly drawn upon the “Cumaean Sibyl” as the source of inspiration for this pose, surely a reference was also intended to Margaret’s Smyrnan/Greek antecedents?